Sponsored links:

 Grimaud

-The mill of St. Roch (A; GPS: 43.277239, 6.522543) is located on a small hill just opposite to the ruins of the castle.
-This mill, dating from the seventeenth century, has been restored to its full functionality in 1990.
-Next to the mill there is located a large cross.
-From the hill you have a beautiful view of the ruins of the castle and its surroundings.
-Nearby the mill you can also find an interesting Pont des Fées bridge (B; GPS: 43.278415, 6.520479) on the river La Garde.
-It is a remnant of the aqueduct that supported water from the hills.
+The St. Roch Windmill (A; GPS: 43.277239, 6.522543) stands on a small hill directly opposite the ruins of the medieval castle.
+Originally built in the 17th century, the mill was fully restored and brought back to working condition in 1990.
+Next to it, you’ll find a large cross and enjoy sweeping views of the surrounding countryside.
+Close to the windmill is the charming Pont des Fées bridge (B; GPS: 43.278415, 6.520479), a historic remnant of the old aqueduct that once carried water from the hills.

 Port Grimaud